phptuts/devlog/courses/How to Create iOS 2D Games with SpriteKit and Swift.md

 # How to Create iOS 2D Games with SpriteKit and Swift

+The code for this can be found: https://github.com/phptuts/ColorGameCourse

 ## What is sprite kit

 SpriteKit is a game engine that is built and maintained by apple.
 It's used for rendering and animating arbitrary textured images.